How to Plan a Day Trip from San Francisco to Muir Woods

 If you don’t have a car, I highly recommend renting one for the day.
 Sure, an Uber could get you to Muir Woods, but there is no cell phone service, so you will likely not be able to call one to return you to the city.

 To ensure a seamless visit to Muir Woods, you need to make parking and ticket reservations in advance.
 Parking spots are released in 30-minute increments.
-The earliest parking reservation is at 9:00 am and the last is at 4:30 pm.
+The earliest parking reservation is at 8:00 am and the last is at 6:30 pm (this may change based on the season).

 However, once you park, you can park there all day long.
 There is no time limit for parking.

-Muir Woods shuttles are up and running (weekends and holidays only) after a hiatus due to COVID.
+If you don’t have a car and don’t want to rent one, no worries, there is a shuttle that will take you to Muir Woods!
 Taking the shuttle is a great alternative to driving due to parking lot limitations and especially if you don’t have a car.

 The shuttles run all weekends and holidays and during peak season (June – August).